 Wearing a mask can help to prevent the spread of some respiratory illnesses, but it can also become a source of infection if not worn or discarded properly.
-Wash your hands before putting on a mask and after removing a mask using soap and water or an alcohol based hand sanitizer.
+Wash your hands before putting on a mask and after removing a mask using soap and water or hand sanitizer 60-90% alcohol based.